 There are organizations in the planning stages of creating sustainable management techniques and sustainable sources of high-quality essential oils from threatened plants, and there are others who have already taken the leap.
 One such organization is Santanol, an Australian-based company that is dedicated to the sustainable management of East Indian Sandalwood (Santalum album), and to an ethical and sustainable supply of its essential oil.

 East Indian Sandalwood (S. album) is one of the essential oil-bearing plant species listed as threatened on the IUCN Red List (Asian Regional Workshop, 1998), and in the 2005 Global Forest Resource Assessment.
 Consequently, the numbers of mature adults left in the wild, range from 250 – 10,000 and the numbers are decreasing throughout Timor Leste, China, India, Indonesia, and the Philippines.
 Exploitation of the wood is primarily for its essential oil, and often a result of its excessive use in the furniture industry.
 Smuggling, fire, and grazing also contribute to its vulnerable status.
-Unless there is human intervention to protect and preserve this species, there is a 10% probability of its extinction in as little as 100 years (IUCN, 2017).

 As a consumer, educator, and/or consultant, it is important to know if your source of S. album essential oil comes from sustainably managed trees, and from quality-controlled distillation.
 To learn more about Santanol and their practices, I interviewed Emilie Bell, Sales and Marketing Manager of Santanol in November, 2016 and August, 2017.